AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 <table><tr><th>[ QuickSort](http://darcs.haskell.org/libraries/dph/dph-examples/spectral/QuickSort/)**(BROKEN)**</th>
 <td>
-Sort a vector of doubles by recursively splitting the vector and sorting the two halves.
+Sort a vector of doubles by recursively splitting it and sorting the two halves.
 This is a naive benchmark used for regression testing only.
 We divide right down to two-point vectors and construct the result using copying append.
 A production algorithm would switch to an in-place sort once the size of the vector reaches a few thousand elements.
 N=100k.
 </td></tr></table>

 > <table><tr><th>**name**</th>